 Fortunately, it is possible to eliminate a negative routine – all you need is a plan-of-action.

-In this lengthy article, we’ll cover 27 strategies that will teach you how to break a bad habit.
+In this lengthy article, we’ll cover 27 strategies to teach you how to break bad habits.
 Specifically, you’ll learn how to how to get rid of bad habits in four distinct phases: